rishithaNallakalva/Metaphoto_App/README.md

 ### Setting Up the Environment

-1. Install Visual Studio Code from [here](https://code.visualstudio.com/download).
+1. Installed Visual Studio Code from [here](https://code.visualstudio.com/download).
-2. Open Visual Studio Code and create a new project directory.
+2. Opened Visual Studio Code and create a new project directory.

 ### Creating React App

 #### React
-1. Create a new React app using the following command:
+1. Creating a new React app using the following command:
    ```
    npx create-react-app Metaphoto_App-main
    ```
-2. Navigate to the newly created directory:
+2. Navigating to the newly created directory:
    ```
    cd Metaphoto_App-main
    ```

 #### Node.js
-Run these commands to generate a folder inside Metaphoto_App-main:
+Ran these commands to generate a folder inside Metaphoto_App-main:
    ```
    mkdir MetaPhotoApi
    cd MetaPhotoApi